chadwhitaker/numbar-docs/README.md

 ## Headers

-Numbar supports the sending of custom headers for each request to your endpoint.
+Numbar supports custom headers for each request to your endpoint.
 You can manage your headers inside the Numbar General Preferences.
 [List of HTTP header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

 <img src="https://i.imgur.com/8t8uT15.png" alt="" width="494">